Tallulah Bankhead: Early life

 Tallulah Brockman Bankhead was born on January 31, 1902, in Huntsville, Alabama, to William Brockman Bankhead and Adelaide Eugenia "Ada" Bankhead (née Sledge); her great-great-grandfather, James Bankhead (1738–1799) was born in Ulster, Ireland, and settled in South Carolina.
-"Tallu" was named after her paternal grandmother, who in turn was named after Tallulah Falls, Georgia.
-Her father hailed from the Bankhead-and-Brockman political family, active in the Democratic Party of the South in general and of Alabama in particular.
-Her father was the Speaker of the United States House of Representatives from 1936 to 1940.
+Bankhead was named after her paternal grandmother, who in turn was named after Tallulah Falls, Georgia.
+Her father hailed from the Bankhead and Brockman political families, active in the Democratic Party of the South in general and of Alabama in particular.
+Her father was the Speaker of the United States House of Representatives from 1936 to his death in 1940.
 She was the niece of Senator John H. Bankhead II and granddaughter of Senator John H. Bankhead.
-Her mother, Adelaide "Ada" Eugenia, was a native of Como, Mississippi, and was engaged to another man when she met William Bankhead on a trip to Huntsville to buy her wedding dress.
+Her mother, Adelaide "Ada" Eugenia Sledge, was a native of Como, Mississippi, and was engaged to another man when she met William Bankhead on a trip to Huntsville to buy her wedding dress.
 The two fell in love at first sight and were married on January 31, 1900, in Memphis, Tennessee.
 Their first child, Evelyn Eugenia (January 24, 1901 – May 11, 1979), was born two months prematurely and had some vision difficulties.

-The following year, Tallulah was born on her parents' second wedding anniversary, on the second floor of what is now known as the Isaac Schiffman Building.
+The following year, Bankhead was born on her parents' second wedding anniversary, in a second floor apartment in what is now known as the Isaac Schiffman Building, where her father also had his office.
 A marker was erected to commemorate the site, and in 1980 the building was placed on the National Register of Historic Places.
 Three weeks after Bankhead's birth, her mother died of blood poisoning (sepsis) on February 23, 1902.
-Coincidentally, her maternal grandmother had died giving birth to her mother.
 On her deathbed, Ada told her sister-in-law to "take care of Eugenia, Tallulah will always be able to take care of herself".
 Bankhead was baptized next to her mother's coffin.

 William B. Bankhead, devastated by his wife's death, descended into bouts of depression and alcoholism.
-Consequently, Tallulah and her sister Eugenia were mostly reared by their paternal grandmother, Tallulah James Brockman Bankhead, at the family estate called "Sunset" in Jasper, Alabama.
+Consequently, Tallulah and her sister Eugenia were mostly reared by their paternal grandmother, Tallulah James Brockman Bankhead, at the family estate called Sunset in Jasper, Alabama.
 As a child, Bankhead was described as "extremely homely" and overweight, while her sister was slim and prettier.
 As a result, she did everything in her efforts to gain attention, and constantly sought her father's approval.
 After watching a performance at a circus, she taught herself how to cartwheel, and frequently cartwheeled about the house, sang, and recited literature that she had memorized.
 She was prone to throwing tantrums, rolling around the floor, and holding her breath until she was blue in the face.
 Her grandmother often threw a bucket of water on her to halt these outbursts.